 Home Improvement

-There are a few benefits to using your IRA or 401k to pay for home repairs and renovations, as well as some added risks.
-When borrowing from your 401k, you’re ultimately borrowing from yourself and paying yourself back at lower interest rates than a credit card.
-Still, borrowing from a 401k greatly reduces your retirement savings.
-Employees who lose their job for whatever reason are also required to pay the entirety of the loan back within 30 to 60 days of termination.
+There are a few benefits to using your IRA or 401(k) instead of a personal loan to pay for home repairs and renovations, as well as some added risks.
+When borrowing from your 401(k), you’re ultimately borrowing from yourself and paying yourself back at lower interest rates than a credit card.
+Still, borrowing from a 401(k) significantly reduces your retirement savings.
+Employees who lose their job must also pay back the entirety of the loan within 30 to 60 days of termination or risk additional penalties.

 Resources